vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 }
 ```

-Now we can create a Router component that returns this context:
+Now we can create a `Router` component that returns this context and includes all the routing logic:

 ```tsx
 // Router.tsx